mem48/geocompr/main.md

 #> [4,] FALSE
 ```

-The output is an matrix with the 4 rows representing the 4 features in the target object `p`.
+The output is an matrix with the four rows representing the four features in the target object `p`.
 The rows represent features in the selecting object: the first two features in `p` intersect with `a`.
-(There is only one feature in `a` so the result has only 1 column.)
+(There is only one feature in `a` so the result has only one column.)
 The result can be used to subset the features of `p` in a two-stage operation that is equivalent of `p[a, ]`: